godaddy/node-gd-assets/README.md

 The above example will make the contents of <code>public/my-images</code> available at <code>{prefix}/image/</code> and <code>/path/to/some/fonts</code> at <code>{prefix}/font</code>.

 ## Root files
 Root files are similar to staticFileDirs, but are intended to be served from the absolute root of your URL (http://app.com/).
 This is useful for things like favicon.ico and robots.txt that are expected to be at the root of the site even if the rest of the assets aren't.
+Paths are relative to the location of the config file.
 ```javascript
 {
   "rootFileDirs": [